vforvoid/vforvoid.github.io/_posts/2023-03-06-language-soup.md

 Note that:
 - "Experience" reflects my subjective perception of how experienced I am with a particular language in comparison to other languages I've used, not how experienced and proficient I am in comparison to some other developer or you.
 - The pros and cons I mention are based on the state of the language around the time I was using it and might not be true anymore.
 I wouldn't even pretend pros and const lists are comprehensive either.
+I could also easily miss some obvious solution for the downside of the language, as I'm just a human.
 - For the sake of brevity, I won't include things like:
   - Data markup languages and formats like HTML, XML, JSON, etc
   - Query languages like SQL, GraphQL, GraphDB, mongo, elastic search queries